Supreme Court to review Native American child adoption law

 WASHINGTON (AP) — The Supreme Court has agreed to review a case involving a federal law that gives Native Americans preference in adoptions of Native children.

-The high court said Monday it would take the case involving the 1978 Indian Child Welfare Act.
+The high court said Monday it would take the case that presents the most significant legal challenges to the Indian Child Welfare Act since it was passed in 1978.
 The law has long been championed by Native American leaders as a means of preserving their families and culture.

 The law gives Native American families priority in foster care and adoption proceedings involving Native children, and it places reporting and other requirements on states.
 A federal appeals court in April upheld the law and Congress’ authority to enact it.
 But the judges also found some of the law’s provisions unconstitutional, including preferences for placing Native American children with Native adoptive families and in Native foster homes.